Przemysław Tytoń: Ajax

 On 7 March 2022, Tytoń returned to the Eredivisie to play for AFC Ajax who were in desperate need of a goalkeeper after injuries of Maarten Stekelenburg, Remko Pasveer and Jay Gorter.

 Twente

 On 23 May 2022, Tytoń moved to Twente on a two-year contract, with the option of an additional year.
 The move reunited him with his former FC Cincinnati head coach Ron Jans.

 International career

-On 29 May 2010, he debuted for the Poland national team in a 0–0 draw against Finland.
+On 29 May 2010, Tytoń debuted for the Poland national team in a 0–0 draw against Finland.

-On 11 August 2010, he played in the second half against Cameroon.
-He conceded two goals.

-Tytoń was selected in Poland's squad for UEFA Euro 2012 as a second choice goalkeeper behind Wojciech Szczęsny after Łukasz Fabiański was ruled out for the competition due to injury.

-On the 68th minute in the opening match against Greece, Szczęsny was given a straight red card after giving away a penalty.
-Tytoń came on as a substitute to replace Maciej Rybus and saved the penalty taken by Greek captain Giorgos Karagounis.
+On the 68th minute in the opening UEFA Euro 2012 match against Greece, Tytoń came on as a substitute to replace Maciej Rybus and saved the penalty taken by Greek captain Giorgos Karagounis.
 The game ended in a 1–1 draw.

 He became the first goalkeeper in history of the European Championships to save a penalty after coming on.

-After the match, Tytoń said saving the penalty was "like a dream": “It felt like a dream, I was aware that now was my chance.
+After the match, Tytoń said about saving the penalty: "It felt like a dream, I was aware that now was my chance.
 I really wanted to help the team.
-Thank God I saved the penalty.”
+Thank God I saved the penalty."

-Tytoń continued on as Poland's starting goalkeeper for the next two matches, even beyond Szczęsny's return from the red card suspension.